TheRealMarcusChiu/personal-website-2/content/tinkering/2025-08-15/index.md

 I chose Python to implement this.

-Once I have the output text file, the next thing is to build a simple website to query this file.
+Once implemented, needed to build a simple website to query this output.
 I've opted to use ChatGPT 5 to help me prettify this website.

 ![chatgpt-prompt](assets/2.jpeg)